wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-creating-oracle-weblogic-server-12c-virtual-machine.md

 10. Create an endpoint for your Virtual Machine:

-	1. Log in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+	1. Log in to the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](hhttps://manage.windowsazure.cn) <!-- keep by customization: end -->.

 	2. Click **Browse**